TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: System Model

 \subsection{Key Definitions}

-\begin{definition}[All-Unicast] The all-unicast setting means that from each source $S_i$ there is an independent message $W_{ji}$ to each destination $D_j$ if $t_{ji}=1$ ($a_{ji}=0$), i.e., if there exists a non-trivial channel between them.
+Note that some more definitions pertaining to graph theory are given in the Appendix. \begin{definition}[All-Unicast] The all-unicast setting means that from each Source $S_i$ there is an independent message $W_{ji}$ to each Destination $D_j$ if $t_{ji}=1$ ($a_{ji}=0$), i.e., if there exists a non-trivial channel between them.
 Note that this includes arbitrary message sets as special cases, by setting the rates of some messages to zero. \end{definition}

-\begin{definition}[Topology Graph] The topology graph is a bipartite graph with sources on one side, destinations on the other, and an edge between $S_i$ and $D_j$ whenever $t_{ji}=1$ ($a_{ji}=0$).
-Note that the TIM representation directly shows the topology graph, whereas for the IC representation, it is the complement of the antidote graph. \end{definition}

 \begin{definition}[Cycle] A {cycle} is a set of vertices and edges that form a closed loop.
 The {length} of a cycle is the number of vertices in this cycle.
 A cycle of length 6 or more is called a long cycle. \end{definition}